galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >    ***TODO***: *Consider adding a comment or tip box*
 >
 >    > ### {% icon comment %} Comment
 >    > The example selection makes several assumptions.
-The ligand is named UNL, the solvent SOL and that the ions are NA and CL.
+The ligand is named G5E, the solvent SOL and that the ions are NA and CL.
 These selection will depend on the system that was built.
 >    >
 >    {: .comment}
 >